 What is the Difference Between an Advanced Safe Workplace and a Safe Workplace?

-To be in either category of the Safe Workplace program, you must meet the six criteria of the program.
+To achieve the Safe Workplace status or Advanced Safe Workplace status, you must meet the six criteria of the program.
 Whether you meet the criteria or not is determined by how you answered your self-reported Occupational Health and Safety (OHS) program questions in your Annual Payroll Reporting.

 The difference between an Advanced Safe Workplace and a Safe Workplace lies in your OHS Program.